5 times pilots got in trouble for having fun in the sky

 They won’t be the first, though.

-Here are some times pilots got in trouble for their fancy flying.
+Here are some instances when pilots got into trouble for their fancy flying.

 5. World War II: Richard Bong in San Francisco